felixjung/blog-posts/posts/go-tests/index.md

 1. We create a table for our test cases, `tc`, as a slice using an inline struct type for the values.
 2. We iterate over the test cases in a [`for` loop using the range expression](https://gobyexample.com/range "Go by Example documentation page for range").
-3. We create a name for the subtest and run the test using testify for assertions.
+3. Finally, we create a name for the subtest and run the test using testify for assertions.

-And that is it.
-You have successfully tested your code.
+And that is it, we have successfully tested `Fib` for many inputs.

 ## Conclusion

 In this post we have learned how to write tests for simple Go functions.
 These functions were simple in the sense that they were pure: the same inputs lead to the same output with no other side effects.

-Testing a function is straight forward with Go’s standard library — you just write Go, no frameworks needed.
-Libraries like testify help a lot by reducing the effort you have to put into your assertions.
+Testing a function is straightforward with Go’s standard library — you just write Go, no frameworks needed.
+Libraries like Testify help a lot by reducing the effort you have to put into your assertions.
 Subtests allow you to structure your test cases in a BDD style manner.
-Finally, table driven tests make it easy to handle a lot of test cases with very little code.
+Finally, table-driven tests make it easy to handle many test cases with very little code.

 Things will get a bit more difficult when you need to deal with dependencies, such as databases.
-For example, if your function queries a database you will not necessarily want to have that database running for a unit test.
+For example, if your function queries a database, you will not necessarily want to have that database running for a unit test.
 In a future post we will look at how interfaces and mocks can help us with this problem.

 [^1]:	Incidentally, this is the same example the Jest folks [use on their website](https://jestjs.io/docs/en/getting-started "Go to the Jest Getting Started guide"). 🤷‍♂️

+[^2]:	I would recommend using the official [GoMock framework](https://github.com/golang/mock "GoMock GitHub repository") over using Testify’s mocking feature.

-[^2]:	This example is shamelessly taken from [Dave Cheney’s very helpful and always interesting blog](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go "Dave Cheney — Writing table driven tests in Go").
+[^3]:	This example is shamelessly taken from [Dave Cheney’s very helpful and always interesting blog](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go "Dave Cheney — Writing table driven tests in Go").